codingneo/codingneo.github.io/_posts/2024-08-24-text2sql-for-analytics-with-llm.md

 ### Retrieval Stage
 This step tries to retrieve as much as possible the most relevant context for LLM.
 It may includes:
 * **Schema Linking**: instead of provide the full schema of the database, one idea is to apply the idea of Retrieval Augmented Generation (RAG) to __only__ retrive the relevant tables/columns as the context.
-* **Query Examples**: if you store the historical data about the pair of (questions, SQL query), one idea is to provide few-shot examples to LLM on similar questions
+* **Similar Query Examples**: if you store the historical data about the pair of (questions, SQL query), one idea is to provide few-shot examples to LLM on similar questions

 #### Prompt